cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 Fluentd is a data collector used by many organizations such as Amazon, Microsoft, and Google[@hid-sp18-526-www-fluentd].
 It is open source and available on GitHub.
-Fluentd creates a layer of abstraction between the source of the data and backend, known as the "Unified Logging Layer".
+Fluentd creates a layer of abstraction between the source of the data and backend, known as the *Unified Logging Layer*.
 This centralized system of data collection ensures security and reliability.
 Logs contain important information, but due to modern data sizes, they are no longer for just human use.
 The purpose of the logging